StockNews.com Begins Coverage on Altisource Asset Management (NYSEAMERICAN:AAMC)

-StockNews.com began coverage on shares of Altisource Asset Management (NYSEAMERICAN:AAMC – Get Rating) in a research report report published on Wednesday morning.
-The brokerage issued a hold rating on the asset manager’s stock.
+StockNews.com assumed coverage on shares of Altisource Asset Management (NYSEAMERICAN:AAMC – Get Rating) in a report released on Monday morning.
+The firm issued a hold rating on the asset manager’s stock.

 Altisource Asset Management Price Performance

-Several large investors have recently made changes to their positions in AAMC.
-Accretive Wealth Partners LLC acquired a new position in Altisource Asset Management during the 1st quarter valued at about $182,000.
-Laurel Wealth Advisors Inc. acquired a new position in Altisource Asset Management during the 1st quarter valued at about $430,000.
-Finally, Biltmore Family Office LLC acquired a new position in Altisource Asset Management during the 1st quarter valued at about $507,000.
-15.87% of the stock is owned by institutional investors.
+A number of institutional investors and hedge funds have recently modified their holdings of AAMC.
+Accretive Wealth Partners LLC acquired a new stake in Altisource Asset Management during the 1st quarter valued at $182,000.
+Laurel Wealth Advisors Inc. acquired a new stake in Altisource Asset Management during the 1st quarter valued at $430,000.
+Finally, Biltmore Family Office LLC acquired a new position in shares of Altisource Asset Management in the first quarter worth $507,000.
+Institutional investors and hedge funds own 15.87% of the company’s stock.

 Altisource Asset Management Corporation is an alternative lending company that provides liquidity and capital to under-served market and portfolio management and corporate governance services to institutional investors in the United States.
 The company offers its services under an asset management agreement to Altisource Residential Corporation, which acquires and manages single-family rental properties for working class families.